blogs

 Cons:

-• Expensive — licensing costs scale significantly for enterprise deployments
+• Expensive, with licensing costs that scale significantly for enterprise deployments

 • Not designed for large-scale automated pipeline management